Adyg/django-heroku-s3/README.md

 1. Django project skeleton
 2. Settings for running the project on [Heroku](https://heroku.com/), using [waitress](http://waitress.readthedocs.org/en/latest/) and [S3](http://aws.amazon.com/s3) for static files.
 3. Custom bash scripts for pushing to Heroku, publishing assets to S3 and running the dev server.
-4. Vagrant box setup with basic development environment (postgresql, pip, heroku toolbelt, git, sass support)
+4. Vagrant box setup with basic development environment (postgresql, pip, heroku toolbelt, git, sass and solr support)

 Prerequisites
 -------------